 Harm to others

-If you smoke, you may be harming those around you through the smoke you exhale.
+If you smoke, you may be harming those around you with the smoke you exhale.
 This is known as second-hand or passive smoke.

-If you do not smoke, but spend time in the close company of smokers, you still have an increased risk of cancer.
+If you do not smoke, but spend time with smokers, you still have an increased risk of cancer.
 There is no safe level of tobacco smoke exposure.

-Babies and children are particularly susceptible to the health effects of passive smoking, as their lungs and immune systems are still developing.
+Babies and children are particularly at risk of the health effects of passive smoking, as their lungs and immune systems are still developing.
 To protect your family, keep your home and car smoke-free.

 Cancer Council Queensland has worked with the Queensland Government to introduce some of the toughest anti-smoking laws in Australia.
 Find out more about smoking legislation.